 How Much Money Should I Apply For?

-Apply for what you need to complete the project.
+Apply for what you need to complete the research project.
 The amount awarded for Basic Research Grants usually ranges up to $50,000.
 Grants above $50,000 will be considered on a case-by-case basis.

 How Do I Apply for a Grant?